Dollar lower as Powell reaffirms pledge to not raise rates too quickly

-NEW YORK, June 22 (Reuters) - The U.S. dollar held at lower levels on Tuesday after Federal Reserve Chair Jerome Powell reaffirmed the U.S. central bank's intent to encourage a "broad and inclusive" recovery of the job market, and not to raise interest rates too quickly based only on the fear of coming inflation.
+NEW YORK (Reuters) - The U.S. dollar held at lower levels on Tuesday after Federal Reserve Chair Jerome Powell reaffirmed the U.S. central bank’s intent to encourage a “broad and inclusive” recovery of the job market, and not to raise interest rates too quickly based only on the fear of coming inflation.

 The dollar had surged after the Fed on Wednesday said that policymakers are forecasting two rate hikes in 2023.
 That led investors to re-evaluate bets that the Fed will let inflation run at higher levels for a longer time before hiking rates.